 If your Garmin offers different features, find your model’s user manual and search for the “Lactate Guided Test.”

-What the lactate threshold test results tell you and how to use them
+What do the lactate threshold test results tell you, and how to use them

 Your lactate threshold is the best determinant of your endurance performance capacity.
 Your readings will help you manage your efforts in training and help you identify how hard to push without blowing up.